“Being political correct means always having to say you’re sorry…”

 Part of our Talk, Talk, Talk series, with the premise that creativity in politics begins with words.
 About political phrases that belong in time-out, mantras and mottos for our time, emojis we could use, neologisms needed, and much more, all with dialog–with you–built in.

 Then we decided to make Real Correct the first essay we published on Medium and had ourselves a ‘Michael Bennet in New Hampshire‘ moment when Medium informed us, and everyone else on the platform who might stumble across us, that our piece was “a 21 minute read.”
 Which is Internet for “a 0 minute read.”
 So we’ve decided to take the sunny day flood of rhetorical flourishes that have been spilling over since Correct was written and rechannel them here, where the muddy waters can rise for a bit.
+As with the original, we present more words and phrases–this time mainly from you–that need to be banned from impactful discourse, why, and what they should be replaced with.
 If you’ve got a political term of “art” you’d like to see jetsomed, send it to us here and we’ll add it to the flotsam:

 “What about.”
 It’s more than fair to point out hypocrisy in policymaking–for example, a political party that decries deficits running them up in the trillions–and it’s equally fair to point out to followers of a particular political persuasion how they would be reacting if the leader of the opposing party said or did what their own dear leader just said or did.
 But that’s not what “whataboutism” is about, is it?
 It’s about justifying the bad behavior of someone you favor on the grounds that it’s no worse than the actions of some politician on “the other side.”
 It’s nothing less than a morbid race to the bottom of political behavior, to the lowest uncommon denominator.
 All because the “whataboutist” has apparently forgotten the second most basic rule required to live together in a society, right after ‘do unto others:’ two wrongs don’t make a right.
 Replacement: “Yes, that was wrong.”
 Period.